webix-hub/docs/data/desktop/file_manager.md

 Webix File Manager is intended for viewing folders and files and navigating through them in a handy way.

-It allows you to perform all habitual operations, such as copying, deleting, moving and renaming.
+It allows you to perform all habitual operations with files, such as copying/pasting, deleting, moving and renaming.
-Besides, you can upload and download files and search a necessary file among folders.<br><br>
+Besides, you can upload and download files, drag and drop files and folders and search a necessary file among folders.<br><br>

 <img src="file_manager/front.png"/>